Merrill Reese: Personal life

 Reese is co-owner of 1490 WBCB (AM) in Levittown, Pennsylvania, a Bucks County suburb north of Philadelphia.

 Reese's autobiography, It's Gooooood!, was published in 1998.
 The title is a reference to his distinctive and well recognized "field goal" call, which is usually delivered excitedly and at a high pitch that contrasts starkly with his usual baritone broadcasting voice.

-His wife Cynthia was a former sixth grade science teacher at Keith Valley Middle School in Horsham, Pennsylvania, a Philadelphia suburb.
-His son Nolan has been an assistant editor of such films as Avatar, Iron Man 2 & The Muppets.
-His daughter Ida is a graphic designer.

-Reese's mother was also a teacher at Robert E. Lamberton School in Overbrook Park, Philadelphia, where the Reeses lived in the 1960s.
-Her love of musical theater was passed onto many of her students.

 In 2022, Reese provided vocals on the Christmas album A Philly Special Christmas.